JoshuaStorm/meetable/README.md

 # meetable
 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## April 13, 2017 (Josh)
+- Refactored getFullCalendarEvents by David's request.
+Separated getting and putting into the database.
+Considers all calendars by default.
+- Made progress (?) on fixing our Heroku OAuth problem.
+Getting some weirdness going on where it works fine on my machine but not on others.
+Not sure what's going on.

 ## April 11, 2017 (Josh)
 - Set up basic Heroku deployment.
 Seems quite painless, just need to update the Google OAuth authorized URIs.
 - Need to change the name: https://meetable-us.herokuapp.com/ is pretty gross.